-While the University is committed to the General Education requirements as the foundation of a broad liberal arts education, it is also recognized that in a few extraordinary situations (for example, a student with two majors with foreign study and/or internship requirements) a student may have difficulty scheduling the completion of the General Education requirements.
-In such cases, a student may petition the Vice President for Academic Affairs and Provost for special exemptions from not more than two courses in the General Education requirements.
+While the University is committed to the Integrated Studies requirements as the foundation of a broad liberal arts education, it also recognizes that in extraordinary situations a student may have difficulty scheduling the completion of the requirements.
+Students may petition the Vice President for Academic Affairs and Provost for substitutions for not more than two courses in the Integrated Studies Program.
 Petitioning students must have a minimum 3.00 grade point average.
-All exemptions will be reviewed on an individual basis and do not reduce the 120 hours required for graduation.
+All substitutions will be reviewed on an individual basis by the Provost and do not reduce the 38 hours required in Integrated Studies or the 120 hours required for graduation.